Presented by the Opening Doors Task Team (ODTT), the Indigenous-focused Working Group of Chilliwack Healthier Community.

 This gathering will include a short film, Brenda’s reflections on community collaboration and MMIWG relationships, and an opportunity for a Q&A session.

-Cultural and wellness supports will be available, including cedar brushing ceremonies with:
+Please note: this topic may bring out strong feelings and emotions for some.
+Cultural and wellness supports will be available, including cedar brushing and smudging.

 Together, we honour stories of resilience and work toward a future of justice, healing, and safety.